Iraq’s PM-designate withdraws from post, prolonging deadlock

 The weeks leading up to Sunday’s Parliament session was marred by delays and political infighting as Allawi insisted he would select his own ministers — a move that alienated Kurdish and Sunni parties in particular and sparked threats of boycott.

-With Allawi’s withdrawal, Prime Minister Barham Saleh now has 15 days to appoint a replacement.
+With Allawi’s withdrawal, President Barham Saleh now has 15 days to appoint a replacement.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.